Langbeinites: Preparation

 The sol-gel method produces a gel from a solution mixture, which is then heated.
 Rb2FeZr(PO4)3 can be made by mixing solutions of FeCl3, RbCl, ZrOCl2, and dripping in H3PO4.
 The gel produced was dried out at 95 °C and then baked at various temperatures from 400 to 1100 °C.

 Langbeinites crystals can be made by the Bridgman technique, Czochralski process or flux technique.

 A Tutton's salt may be heat treated and dehydrate, e.g. (NH4)2Mn2(SeO4)3 can be made from (NH4)2Mn(SeO4)3*6(H2O) heated to 100 °C, forming (NH4)2(SeO4) as a side product.
 Similarly the ammonium vanadium Tutton's salt, (NH4)2V(SO4)2, heated to 160 °C in a closed tube produces (NH4)2V2(SO4)3.
 At lower temperatures a hydroxy compound is formed.

 Use

 Few uses have been made of these substances.
 Langbeinite itself can be used as an "organic" fertiliser with potassium, magnesium and sulfur, all needed for plant growth.
 Electrooptic devices could be made from some of these crystals, particularly those that have cubic transition temperatures as temperatures above room temperature.
 Research continues into this.
 Ferroelectric crystals could store information in the location of domain walls.

 The phosphate langbeinites are insoluble, stable against heat, and can accommodate a large number of different ions, and have been considered for immobilizing unwanted radioactive waste.

 Zirconium phosphate langbeinites containing rare earth metals have been investigated for use in white LEDs and plasma displays.
 Langbeinites that contain bismuth are photoluminescent.

 In case of iron-containing ones complex magnetic behavior may be found.

+Some members of the sulphate and the phosphate langbeinites are potential quantum spin liquid materials.
+Research is ongoing.